SpektraSystems/Red-Hat-Modernize-Apps/04-reactive-microservices.md

 ## Before moving on

-Be sure to stop the cart service by clicking on the first Terminal window and typing CTRL-Z to stop and send the running application to the background.Then at the command line, enter kill %1 to stop the application.
+Be sure to stop the cart service by clicking on the first Terminal window and typing CTRL-C

 ## Create REST endpoints for retrieving carts